canadaluke888/TerminalTableBuilder/README.md

 ### Settings

-- **Turning on autoprint:** Once in the settings, you can enter the `autoprint_table` command.
-You will then be prompted if you want to turn autoprint on or off.
+- **Turning on Auto Print:** Once in the settings, you can enter the `autoprint_table` command.
+You will then be prompted if you want to turn Auto Print on or off.
 Turning on autoprint_table will automatically print the table after a change has been made.
 - **Turning on Hide Instructions:** In the settings, you can enter the `hide_instructions` command.
 You will then be prompted if you want to turn Hide Instructions on or off.
 Turning on hide_instructions will stop automatically printing the instructions to the screen while navigating different parts of the app.
+- **Turning on Auto Update:** In the settings, enter the `auto_update` command.
+You will then be prompted if you want to turn Auto Update on or off.
+Turning on auto_update will automatically save changes to an existing table in the database.

 ## Third-Party Dependencies